MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/outlook-issues/outlook-cannot-setup-microsoft-365-account.md

 | HTTP redirect method | |
 | SRV record query in DNS | |

 In your scenario, if you only disable local Autodiscover options in the **Disable AutoDiscover** Group Policy policy settings, you expect the cloud Autodiscover options to be available.
 However, the **Allow the use of connected experiences in Office** policy setting blocks access to the web-based cloud Autodiscover options.
-This effectively disables all Autodiscover options, preventing Outlook from retrieving the email account settings and displaying errors.
+This effectively disables all Autodiscover options.
+This action prevents Outlook from retrieving the email account settings and also causes the error messages that are described in the “Symptoms” section to be displayed.

 ## Resolution